perpetualintelligence/docs/marketplace/pi-cli/README.md

 # Docs
-This folder contains the branding and marketing docs for the pi-cli framework.
-The product documentation is [here](https://docs.perpetualintelligence.com/articles/pi-cli/intro.html).
+This folder contains the branding and marketing docs for the terminal framework.
+The product documentation is [here](https://docs.perpetualintelligence.com/articles/terminal/intro.html).